AlbertFraserV/TeachworksScrape/README.md

 Set up an .env in the same directoy as the script with the following values:

-USERNAME=teachworks login name<br>
+* USERNAME=teachworks login name
-PASS=teachworks password
+* PASS=teachworks password
-TESTPREP=Test prep hourly rate
+* TESTPREP=Test prep hourly rate
-SCHOOL=School tutoring hourly rate
+* SCHOOL=School tutoring hourly rate
-TAX=What percentage of taxes are taken out of your check each week
+* TAX=What percentage of taxes are taken out of your check each week

 Pip Package Requirements:
 Selenium using Firefox